Dynamical Primal-Dual Accelerated Method with Applications to Network Optimization: Introduction

-The Nesterov accelerated method, using a vanishing damping coefficient, was firstly developed in \cite{Nesterov} and proved to have a rate of convergence $O(1/t^2)$.
-As a first-order algorithm, the Nesterov accelerated method and its variants (see \cite{Nesterov:intro:2004,Nesterov:intro:2007}) are proved to be optimal in some sense (see \cite{NY:1983}) and have been widely studied in different settings \cite{Nesterov:intro:2007,BX:SIAM:2009,Lan:MP:2012}.
-Recently, growing attention has been dedicated to the design and analysis of continuous-time Nesterov accelerated methods (see \cite{Su2015A,WWJ:2016,ACR:ESAIM:2017,SIEGEL:Arxiv:2019}).
+The Nesterov accelerated method, using a vanishing damping coefficient, was developed in \cite{Nesterov} and proved to have a rate of convergence $O(\frac{1}{t^2 })$.
+As a first-order algorithm, the Nesterov's accelerated method and its different variants (see \cite{Nesterov:intro:2004}) are proved to be optimal in some sense (see \cite{NY:1983}) and have been widely studied in different settings \cite{BX:SIAM:2009,Lan:MP:2012}.
+Recently, growing attention has been dedicated to the design and analysis of continuous-time Nesterov's accelerated methods (see \cite{Su2015A,WWJ:2016,ACR:ESAIM:2017,SIEGEL:Arxiv:2019}).
 On one hand, ordinary differential equations (ODEs) often exhibit similar convergence properties to their discrete-time counterparts and thus can serve as a tool for algorithm design and analysis.
-On the other hand, continuous-time algorithms may allow for a better understanding of intuitive and ideas in the design.
-To minimize the cost function $\phi(x)$, \cite{Su2015A} showed that the continuous-time counterpart of the Nesterov accelerated method is a second-order ODE given by
+On the other hand, continuous-time algorithms may allow for a better understanding of intuitive and ideas in the design. \cite{Su2015A} showed that the continuous-time counterpart of the Nesterov's accelerated method is a second-order ODE, and proved that the suboptimality gap is $O(\frac{1}{t^2})$ for parameter $\alpha\geq 3$ in the ODE; \cite{ACPR:MP:2018} further proved that the generated trajectory converges to a minimizer of $\phi$ as $t\rightarrow\infty$ for $\alpha>3$; while \cite{ACR:ESAIM:2017} proved that the rate of convergence of the ODE proposed in \cite{Su2015A} is $O({t^{-\frac{2\alpha}{3}}})$ for $0<\alpha\leq 3$.